Operating Patterns

 About

 Operating Patterns is an attempt to name some emerging strategies and ways of working in the NHS.
-It was created by James Plunkett from kinship.works and Richard Pope from RPP.
+It was created by James Plunkett from Kinship Works and Richard Pope from Platformland.